salonimehta073/mydoctheme/_posts/2020-09-02-Pre-test-and-post-test-comparison-group-designs,-or-in-layman-language,-incrementality.md

 I’m honestly not sure if this method is accurate and what other considerations we’ve missed out on.
 I found a few references (mentioned below) that state the assumptions/risks that each method comes with.
 Did you encounter an experiment like this at work?
 How did measure it?

-Source:
+References:

-https://yorkspace.library.yorku.ca/xmlui/bitstream/handle/10315/33240/pre_post_change_jennings_cribbie_jds.pdf?sequence=1&isAllowed=y – Best resource to understand different methods that can be used
+https://yorkspace.library.yorku.ca/xmlui/bitstream/handle/10315/33240/pre_post_change_jennings_cribbie_jds.pdf?sequence=1&isAllowed=y:  Best resource to understand different methods that can be used

 https://sg.inflibnet.ac.in/bitstream/10603/1548/14/14_chapter%204.pdf